alexisc64/git__commands/git_commands.md

 # git commands
 ## create and delete directories
-`mkdir "directory name"`+ used to create a new directory; to use it you need to type this annd the directory name ex: mkdir <newfolder>
+`mkdir "directory name"` used to create a new directory; to use it you need to type this annd the directory name ex: mkdir <newfolder>

 `rmdir "directory name"` used to remove a direcroty, you need to type this folowed by the directory name. example rmdir <newfolder>